i-spin/RustMine/README.md

 - It provides a low barrier to entry for contributors
 - It lets us easily build and deploy to all major desktop platforms (various Linux distros, MacOS, Windows)
-- It lets us use React for managing the GUI
 - There is no good alternative that would provide all these benefits (don't get me started on qt - try using their designer)
 - The users don't care about the technology you use to build your app